At A Glance

 A listener needs a listener too.

 Coaching can get overwhelming.
 Listening to your client’s issues, filtering out the information & analysing while keeping your personal biases aside is all easier said than done.
+Holding a space of deep presence and genuine connection can be draining.

 Supervision for coaches is a reflective practice leading to refined skills